shrewdacumen/shortly-app-by-sungwook/README.md

   - And when the shortcode is copied to clipboard, there is `a short 1_000ms animation` (`yellow color on the black button`) that notify the user to confirm that it is being processed as well.  `message_animation_duration of TheGlobalUIParameter`
       Because sometimes, the user may want to copy the short code again from the black button which was already copied.
       This is why I thought that such an animation (yellow text popping up) is necessary.

+      This is the rare case even after the short-code was copied to the clipboard, the user may want to copy it again for a reason.
+      For this very case, I added a notification animation with the yellow ‘copied’ even after the button turned already black.

+      * The Place for this function: `CopyButtonView`

   - `hasNotch` property, the view modifier `AdaptivePaddingOverAllDevices`, the view `SpacerOnlyForOnlyDevicesWithoutANotch_Previews`:
     - `hasNotch` property, the view modifier `AdaptivePaddingOverAllDevices`, and `SpacerOnlyForOnlyDevicesWithoutANotch_Previews` were